davepinch/pinchy.cc/content/topics/government/united-states/united-states-senate-committee-on-appropriations/en.wikipedia.org.md

 ---
-title: "United States Senate Committee on Appropriations (en.wikipedia.org)"
+title: "United States Senate Committee on Appropriations (Wikipedia)"
 retrieved: 2023-11-16
 excerpt: >-
   The **United States Senate Committee on Appropriations** is a standing committee of the United States Senate.
 It has jurisdiction over all discretionary spending legislation in the Senate.